dongli/carload/README.md

 end
 ```

-- Run `rails g carload:dashboard` to generate `app/carload/dashboard.rb`, and edit that file for example:
+Edit `app/carload/dashboard.rb` to adapt for your needs, for example:

 ```ruby
 # Dashboard class is used to tell Carload what models are needed to administrated,